 JK & SK

-Kindergarten is a great place to begin your child’s formal education!
-Our play-based learning program will encourage your child’s natural curiosity and equip them to be ready for the road ahead.
-Through devotions and singing, sharing and lessons, activities, reading and so much more, your child will discover with joy to Learn, Explore, and GROW.
+Kindergarten @ Beacon is a great place to begin your child’s formal education!
+Our kindergarten learning program will encourage your child’s natural curiosity and equip your child to be ready for the road ahead.
+Through devotions and singing, sharing and lessons, activities, reading, and so much more, your child will discover with joy to Learn, Explore, and GROW.

 We hope your child will join us for: